 I did not know

-How much you wrapped yourself around my heart
+how much you wrapped yourself

-Until today when sitting in the park
+sitting in the park I accidentally caught

-You took each bite with your eyes closed
+you eating bread.
+You took each bite

-And gently stroked the crust
+eyes closed and gently stroked the crust

-Like you would do on Sunday in church.
+like you’d do on Sunday at church.

-You did not smile but
+You did not smile, it was

 I had been there in the cold for quite a while

-You packed the crumbs away and
+You packed the crumbs away

 And then I sobbed.